sanskrit-lexicon/BOP/issues/issue6/cdsl/readme.txt

   guided by cases in temp_alldiff_2x.txt

 ---
 '. infr.' -> '.infr.'
 What is the abbreviation here?
-'.\ninfr. ' -> '.infr.\n'
+AB: 'infr.' = infra '.\ninfr. ' -> '.infr.\n'
 '.\ninfr.' -> '.infr.\n'